Media

 • Cover: Covers the selected image to only display a subset of it when playing with its borders on the scene.

-• + Add variable : Associate a given variable to this image.
+• + Add variable : Add a variable to the image.
 In a video all images that have the same variable name have their style updated together.

 📌